Your browser does not support JavaScript!

 5. Run regular security checks

 Conduct regular security checks to test your system and see how it responds and how your security measures perform.
 Look for backdoors, vulnerabilities, or traces of past hacks.
+You can also consider implementing CSPM tools, which provide continuous monitoring of your cloud-based VoIP infrastructure.
+These tools can help detect misconfigurations or vulnerabilities in real-time, allowing you to address potential threats before they escalate.

 6. Enable Network Address Translation (NAT)